-As an integral part of the business operations of the Company, risk management was embedded in the various systems of control.
-As such, the Board is committed to uphold/support and enhance on continuous basis a strong control structure and environment for the proper conduct of the business.
+Risk management is considered as an integral part of the business operations of the Company and it was embedded in various systems of control.
+Hence, the Board is committed to uphold/support and enhance on continuous basis a strong control structure and environment for the proper conduct of the business.

-The management is responsible for creating a risk-aware culture within the organisation so as to mitigate risks that may impede the achievement of the business goals.
+Management is tasked and responsible for creating a risk-aware culture within the organisation so as to mitigate risks that may impede the achievement of the business goals.
 The management has also been tasked with the responsibility to identify, evaluate and prioritise significant risks faced by the Company for the Board's consideration, formulate action plans, implement appropriate internal control system and ensure compliance with the applicable laws, regulations, standards and guidelines and implementing policies adopted by the Board.